calebjmatthews/endless-desert/concept.md

     -  Extract types include: Sweet (pink), Sour (green), Bitter (purple), Brackish (dark blue), Savory (orange), Spicy (red), Cooling (light blue), Herbal (green), Deep (shining yellow), Strange (shining purple), Rich (shining green), Airy (shining blue)
   - Somewhat hidden overall goal is to find the secret of undoing death, the quest for which cannot be tainted by killing.
 There could be a previous explorer (or duo?) who searched for the secret, and an elusive beast that has to willingly give you its eye.
   - Temporary settlements can be made in the Dreaming (the River of Pearls?), last 24 hours (?) before evaporating and allowing the player to claim one single resource.
-    - These can have unusual resources, such as iron or wood.
+    - These can have produce unusual resources, such as iron or wood.
     - They can also be unusually small or large.
     - Some way to apply extreme benefits, often with drawbacks.
 These could include:
-      - Dream build time x 1000 in large island that is continuously shrinking
+      - Build time x 1000 in large island that is continuously shrinking
       - One resource production x 100 (but can't claim that resource)
-      - Randomizing the output of resource with a subcategory
+      - Randomizing the output of resources with a subcategory
       - Broad availability of raw resources, but no leaders can be found
       - Buildings produce much more, but can only be built once and only work for an hour before vanishing
       - Highly beneficial trades arrive each hour, but must be completed within five minutes or the island vanishes